GaussianDWM: 3D Gaussian Driving World Model for Unified Scene Understanding and Multi-Modal Generation: Experiments

 \subsection{Scene Understanding}

-In this section, we present the results of \textbf{scene understanding}, which are divided into four tasks: region description and perception, planning, 2D visual grounding, and 3D visual grounding.
+In this section, we present the results of scene understanding, which are divided into four tasks: region description and perception, planning, 2D visual grounding, and 3D visual grounding.
 The results are shown in Tab.~\ref{tab:vqa}.
 The experimental settings strictly follow Drivemonkey~\cite{drivemonkey}.
 We primarily compare two categories of methods: (1) LLM-based visual grounding approaches such as LLaVA~\cite{LLaVA} and InternVL~\cite{internvl}, and (2) specialized 3D detection models such as BEVFormer~\cite{bevformer}, PETR~\cite{petr}, and CAPE~\cite{cape}.
 As shown in Tab.~\ref{tab:vqa}, GaussianDWM significantly outperforms previous LVLMs in terms of average metrics across all tasks on the NuInteract test dataset.
-It achieves state-of-the-art results on the RDP, 2D VG, and 3D VG tasks, effectively demonstrating the importance of introducing a 3D Gaussian scene representation for enabling LLMs to better comprehend 3D spatial information.
+It achieves state-of-the-art performance in terms of averaged metrics on the RDP, 2D VG, 3D VG, and Planning tasks, outperforming previous state-of-the-art methods by a relative margin of 13.6\%, effectively demonstrating the importance of introducing a 3D Gaussian scene representation for enabling LLMs to better comprehend 3D spatial information.
 Compared with previous point cloud– and BEV-based scene representations, our 3D Gaussian formulation allows for explicit alignment between 3D structural, texture, and language features, leading to more efficient and semantically consistent information injection into LLMs.
 Moreover, our task-aware hybrid sampling strategy efficiently selects Gaussian tokens most relevant to the query text while filtering out redundant 3D Gaussians.
 Compared with the current state-of-the-art VQA method Drivemonkey, our model shows clear advantages in both 2D and 3D visual grounding tasks, while also achieving comparable performance to specialized 3D detectors designed specifically for 3D VG.